aiola-lab/corener/README.md

 Similarly, model EMD as a span classification task and CR as a binary classification of (EMD) span tuples.
 To construct the CR clusters, we keep the top antecedent of each mention, then compute the connected components of the mentions' undirected graph.

+## Demo

+We released an online demo so you can easily play with the model.
+Check it out: [http://corener-demo.aiola-lab.com]().

 ## Model checkpoints

 We release RoBERTa-based CoReNer models, finetuned on the 4 tasks (NER, RE, EMD and CR) using the Ontonotes and CoNLL04 datasets.